-The new FIL has further established the national security review system for foreign investment.
+The new FIL has further principally established the national security review system for foreign investment.
 Under the new FIL, the security review shall be conducted for foreign investment that affects or will likely affect the national security of China, echoing the National Security Law which is effective from July 1st, 2015.

-Before the new FIL, in 2011, the General Office of State Council and MOFCOM, had introduced the notice/implementing provisions regarding the security review system specifically pertaining to mergers of domestic enterprises by foreign investors.
+Before the new FIL, in 2011, the General Office of State Council and MOFCOM, had introduced the notice/implementing provisions regarding the security review system specifically pertaining to mergers of domestic enterprises by foreign investors; and in 2015, the General Office of State Council released notice regarding the security review of foreign investments in Pilot Free Trade Zone.